cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 We will demonstrate application performance monitoring using NewRelic.

-The **setup process is different for Pivotal Web Services and Swisscom**.
+The **setup process is different for Pivotal Web Services and Swisscom/anynines**.
 PWS uses Cloud Foundry service brokers to automate some of the manual steps for you.

 ### PWS Setup